rust-lang/rust/src/doc/reference.md

 the lambda expression captures its environment by reference, effectively borrowing pointers to all outer variables mentioned inside the function.
-Alternately, the compiler may infer that a lambda expression should copy or move values (depending on their type.) from the environment into the lambda expression's captured environment.
+Alternately, the compiler may infer that a lambda expression should copy or move values (depending on their type) from the environment into the lambda expression's captured environment.

-In this example, we define a function `ten_times` that takes a higher-order function argument, and call it with a lambda expression as an argument.
+In this example, we define a function `ten_times` that takes a higher-order function argument, and call it with a lambda expression as an argument:

 ```
 fn ten_times<F>(f: F) where F: Fn(int) {